pboling/pboling/README.md

 ## Looking for a Rails Developer?

-The Rails Foudnation has just launched the [Official Job Board](https://jobs.rubyonrails.org/) for Ruby On Rails!
+The Rails Foudnation has the [Official Job Board](https://jobs.rubyonrails.org/) for Ruby On Rails!

 Here are the latest jobs posted there as of < 60 minutes ago:
 <!-- OFFICIAL-RAILS-JOBS:START -->